uxokpro1234/uxokpro1234/README.md

-### Hi there👋, im uxokpro1234
+### Hi there! 👋 I'm uxokpro1234

-Im so good at everyting.
+I'm passionate about coding and pretty good at a bunch of things!
-Main languages(Java, Python, C#)
+Main languages: **Java, Python, C#**

-- 🔭 I’m currently working on my research
+- 🔭 I’m tinkering with **Minecraft mods** from time to time
-- 🌱 I’m currently doing my studies😢
+- 🌱 Currently busy with **my studies** 😢
-- 📫 How to reach me: dm me on discord uxokpro1234
+- 📫 How to reach me: **DM me on Discord: uxokpro1234**
+-
+// Used to play HVH Minecraft during COVID back in 2021 😎